camunda/camunda-bpm-examples/process-engine-plugin/custom-history-level/README.md

 1. Checkout the project with Git
 2. Import the project into your IDE
-3. Inspect the sources and run the unit test.
+3. Inspect the sources and run the unit test in your IDE or with Maven: `mvn clean verify`
+4. You should expect that all test cases pass.

 [1]: src/main/resources/process.png
 [2]: src/main/resources/properties.png